 To reduce wear, the rotor and stator are constructed using toughened steel or corundum.
 The rotor of a colloid mill can differ from one machine to another but the operating principle is the same for all.
 Each manufacturer incorporates specific features that result in changes in operating efficiency.

-- Homogenization intensity and duration
+a.
+Homogenization intensity and duration

-- Viscosity of the continuous phase.
+b.
+The viscosity of the continuous phase.

-- Shear force within the gap between the spinning rotor and the stationary stator.
+c.
+The shear force within the gap between the spinning rotor and the stationary stator.

-- Clearance rate between the rotor and the stator.
+d.
+Clearance rate between the rotor and the stator.

-Energy consumption of colloid mill
+Energy consumption of a colloid mill

-- The viscosity of the product
+a.
+The viscosity of the product

-- Feed rate
+b.
+Feed rate

-- The temperature during processing.
+c.
+The temperature during processing.

 Pharmaceutical uses of colloid mill

-- Colloid mill is most often used for the comminution of solids and for the preparation of suspensions especially suspensions containing solids that are not wetted by the dispersion medium.
+1. Colloid mill is most often used for the comminution of solids and for the preparation of suspensions especially suspensions containing solids that are not wetted by the dispersion medium.

-- It is also used to increase the stability of suspension and emulsion.
+2. It is also used to increase the stability of suspension and emulsion.

 Advantages of Colloid Mills

-- It has a wide range of use including comminution of slurry- fluid materials.
+1. It has a wide range of use including comminution of slurry- fluid materials.

-- No pressure is required for ionization.
+2. No pressure is required for ionization.

-- The machine is simply constructed.
+3. The machine is simply constructed.

-- It can be easily adjusted.
+4. It can be easily adjusted.

-- Colloid mill is easy to clean after use
+5. Colloid mill is easy to clean after use

-- The machine is self-draining.
+6. The machine is self-draining.

-- High capacity and minimal requirements.
+7. High capacity and minimal requirements.

-- Reduced wear as a result of the construction of the rotor-stator with toughened steel/corundum.
+8. Reduced wear as a result of the construction of the rotor-stator with toughened steel/corundum.

-- Low machine noise level
+9. Low machine noise level.

 Disadvantages of Colloid Mill

-- It has no wide application in solids
+1. It has no wide application in solids

-- Wear of the rotating plates
+2. Wear of the rotating plates

-- No fine grinding
+3. No fine grinding

-- Consumes energy though still dependent on some factors.
+4. Consumes energy though still dependent on some factors.

-- David, B. Troy and Paul, Beringer (2006).
+- David, B. T. and Paul, B. (2006).
 Remington: The Science and of Pharmacy.
 21st edition.
 Lippincott Williams and Wilkins, USA.